 To help operators understand the type of weld joint (fillet or groove) and the weld position, each weld is given a number and a letter — 1G, 2G, 3G, 4G or 1F, 2F, 3F, 4F — to indicate the position and the type of weld required.
 Welds with a 1 are flat position, 2 is horizontal, 3 is vertical and 4 is overhead.
 F stands for fillet weld, while G is a groove weld.
 A fillet weld joins together two pieces of metal that are perpendicular or at an angle.
 A groove weld is made in a groove between workpieces or between workpiece edges.
 Using this system, a 2G weld is a groove weld in the horizontal position.

-Welders are likely to see these designations in a welding procedure specification (WPS) or on filler metal data sheets, which use them to call out the positional capabilities of specific filler metals.
+Welders are likely to see these designations in a welding procedure specification (WPS).
+They are also found on filler metal data sheets, which call out the positional capabilities of specific filler metals.

-The filler metal you select, along with the welding process and transfer mode being used, dictate which position you can weld in.
-Regarding filler metal selection, some are designed to be used in all positions, while others are restricted to flat and horizontal welding only.
-The filler metal type will include a designation that denotes in what positions it can be used in.
-For example, there can be a flux-cored electrode designated as an E70T-XX or a E71T-XX.
+The filler metal, welding process and transfer mode you use dictate which position you can weld in.
+Some filler metals are designed for use in all positions, while others are restricted to flat and horizontal only.
+The filler metal type includes a designation that denotes in what positions it can be used in.
+For example, a flux-cored electrode may be designated as an E70T-XX or a E71T-XX.
 The zero in the E70T-XX designates that the electrode can only be used in the flat and horizontal positions, where the 1 in E71T-XX indicates a filler metal that can be used in all positions.

 Regarding processes and modes of transfer, here are some general guidelines:

-- TIG welding can be done in all positions.
+- You can TIG weld in all positions.

 - Short-circuit MIG can be done in all positions.

-- Spray transfer MIG is recommended for flat and horizontal welding only.
+- Use spray transfer MIG for flat and horizontal welding only.

 - Pulsed MIG can be used in all positions.